 If an agent doesn’t appear too smug to take care of the little tasks like flipping on the light switches between showings, running out to Home Depot to get wall spackle in an emergency, or answering the smallest question to put your mind at ease, then it’s probably a sign that they’re going to treat this sale — and your home — with dedication, care, and attention to detail.

-An example is the case of sellers in Columbia, Mo. whose agent sold their house while they traveled the country in an RV.
-That level of service exists.
 You can inquire about how hands-on an agent is when you do your reference calls, or ask your listing agent straight up how involved they tend to be in efforts like home prep, staging, and showing the home.

 The best listing agent vs. the best listing agent for you